underscoreio/shapeless-guide/src/pages/poly/map-flatmap-fold.md

 (10 :: "hello" :: true :: HNil).flatMap(valueAndSizeOf)
 ```

-If there is a missing case or one of the cases doesn't return an `HList`,
+Again, we get a compilation error if there is a missing case
+or one of the cases doesn't return an `HList`:
-we get a compilation error:

 ```tut:book:fail
 // Using the wrong Poly with flatMap:
 (10 :: "hello" :: true :: HNil).flatMap(sizeOf)
 ```

+`map` and `flatMap` are based on type classes
+called `Mapper` and `FlatMapper` respectively.
+We'll see an example that makes direct use of `Mapper` in a moment.

 ## Folding using Poly

 In addition to `map` and `flatMap`,
 shapeless also provides
-`foldLeft` and `foldRight` operations on `HLists`:
+`foldLeft` and `foldRight` operations based on `Poly2`:

 ```tut:book:silent
 import shapeless._